6 min read

 The act of designing and implementing a streaming data architecture today often starts with a collection of off-the-shelf software packages, each with their own individual resource requirements and underlying assumptions about how they should be deployed.
 This can mean deploying a separate cluster to support streaming, or multiple clusters to support mirroring and backup requirements.

 Recently we teamed up with a couple of smart folks from Enterprise Systems Group (ESG) who work with a lot of enterprise vendors and know the space well.
-We asked them to audit some specific tests around the scalability of MapR Streams to handle a huge amount of messages, just to see how far we could push the platform in a repeatable, controlled environment.
+We asked them to audit some specific tests around the scalability of MapR Event Store to handle a huge amount of messages, just to see how far we could push the platform in a repeatable, controlled environment.
 Under supervision from the ESG team, we also tried to “break it” with the well-known Jepsen toolkit, which is very good at causing these types of platforms to lose data.
 The results?
 Here’s a preview video:

-We tested MapR Streams to a level of throughput and messages/sec we haven’t seen with anywhere else, with a few different workloads and profiles.
+We tested MapR Event Store to a level of throughput and messages/sec we haven’t seen with anywhere else, with a few different workloads and profiles.
 As part of running this benchmark, the MapR engineering team developed a streaming tool called Rubix (to be open sourced soon), which simulates producers and consumers with configurable behavior profiles, messages sizes and threads.

 Here’s a summary of the scalability tests -- in the below chart, ‘RF’ refers to Replication Factor, the amount each message was replicated in the cluster.